capsule-corp-ternoa/ternoa-js/README.md

 ### Error Reporting :
 If you encounter any errors along the way, technical or otherwise.
 Let us know and we'll deal with it swiftly.
 It helps us to further improve the experience for our users.
 We sincerely appreciate each one of you for all of your contribution.

+* Open a discussion of type `General` in the [discussions section](https://github.com/capsule-corp-ternoa/ternoa-js/discussions) if you encounter any unexpected behaviour and keep it descriptive.
+* Open a Bug report using the [bug template](https://github.com/capsule-corp-ternoa/ternoa-js/issues/new/choose) if the bug persists.
+* If you can, suggest a fix in a pull request to solve this issue.

-You could reach out to us either via any of our social handles, in github comments or by email.
-Make sure to document the error properly and keep it concise.
-Keeping in mind, the better you descibe it, the easier it is to deal with.
+Make sure to document the error properly keeping in mind, the better you describe it, the easier it is to deal with.

 # ⚙️ Ternoa SDK